 As well as 0% non-sterling transaction fees on use abroad many travel targeted credit cards also offer extras such as insurance or reward points.
 Check out the guide above for more information.

-Let's be clear at this point, what we're talking about here are good use abroad credit and debit cards.
+Let's be clear at this point, what we're talking about here are good, traveller-targeted credit and debit cards.

 The problem many of us face is that our standard debit cards are offering some of the UK's very worst fees for spending abroad.